Actions of automorphism groups of free groups on spaces of Jacobi diagrams. I: Introduction

 \subsection{Organization of the paper}

 In Section \ref{pre}, we recall some notions and definitions about Jacobi diagrams, open Jacobi diagrams and the category of Jacobi diagrams in handlebodies.
 In Section \ref{s3}, we construct functors $A_d: \F^\op \rightarrow \fVect$ and $B_d: \FAb^\op \rightarrow \gVect$ and observe that $A_d$ induces $B_d$.
 In Section \ref{s4}, we compute the functors $A_1$ and $B_1$ explicitly.
 In Section \ref{s5}, we define an action of the graded Lie algebra $\gr(\IA(n))$ on the graded vector space $B_d(n)$.
-Here, we define actions of extended graded Lie algebras on graded vector spaces.
+In Section \ref{sBd}, we establish the notation about representations of $\GL(V_n)$ and consider the dimension of the $\K$-vector spaces $A_d(n)$ and $B_d(n)$.
 In Section \ref{s6}, we consider the $\Aut(F_n)$-module structure of $A_2(n)$ and give an indecomposable decomposition of $A_2$.
-Finally, in Section \ref{s7}, we explain the contexts of the paper in preparation \cite{Mai}, in which we study the higher degree cases of $d\geq 3$.
+In Section \ref{s7}, we consider the polynomiality of the functor $A_d$.
+In Appendix \ref{ss52}, we define an action of an extended N-series on a filtered vector space and an action of an extended graded Lie algebras on a graded vector space.